Tree House Recovery Colorado

 Xanax Abuse and Addiction

-Xanax is a prescription Benzodiazepine typically used to treat Generalized Anxiety Disorder (GAD), insomnia, and panic disorders.
-It is extremely addictive when used long-term and should only be used under the supervision of a psychiatrist.
+Xanax is a benzodiazepine that is prescribed to treat generalized anxiety disorder (GAD), insomnia, and panic disorders.
+It is highly addictive when used long-term and should only be used under the supervision of a psychiatrist.

 Benzodiazepine: